oshaughn/research-projects-RIT/docs/source/installation.rst

       For detailed help on creating and managing environments see `these help pages
       <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
-      Here is an example of creating and activating an environment named  bilby
+      Here is an example of creating and activating an environment named RIFT

       .. code-block:: console

-         $ conda create -n bilby python=3.7
+         $ conda create -n RIFT python=3.7
-         $ conda activate bilby
+         $ conda activate RIFT

    .. tab:: virtualenv